webplatform/docs/guides/styling_forms_guide/index.md

 * When XHTML is served with the proper <code>Content-Type</code>, to a user agent that supports it properly, default page <code>margin</code> and/or <code>padding</code> are rendered in the <code>html</code> element.
 * In cases other than that described in the above bullet, a 10px gutter is placed around the circumference of the page; Opera provides this as a <code>padding</code> value, while other mass market browsers provide it (somewhat counterintuitively) as a <code>margin</code> value.
 The demonstration stylesheet normalizes the result.
-* While many accessibility purists will object to the <code>14px</code> typesize value, it’s integral to the various box and type properties specified elsewhere in the stylesheet, denominated in sevenths of an <code>em</code> for the most part.
+* While many accessibility purists will object to the <code>14px</code> typesize value, it's integral to the various box and type properties specified elsewhere in the stylesheet, denominated in sevenths of an <code>em</code> for the most part.
 A fraction-to-decimal conversion chart is provided at the end of the article for those who want some insight on the arithmetic used.
-* The <code>14px</code> value was chosen because it’s the smallest size of body copy that can be read by practically everyone with corrected vision.
+* The <code>14px</code> value was chosen because it's the smallest size of body copy that can be read by practically everyone with corrected vision.
 * Since one of the purposes of this article is to demonstrate the work that goes into a superlatively consistent grid, a grid background in increments of 24 pixels has been applied to the page.

 === Demonstration 2 ===

 Now that the page containers have been wrangled, the next couple of steps alter or remove user agent styles.

-==== Links: ====

-* [http://dev.opera.com/articles/view/34-styling-forms/demo_form02.html Style the primary heading and remove undesired gutters]

 ==== New styles: ====